rmidhun23/f1-winner-prediction/SECURITY.md

 Security researchers who help improve this project will be acknowledged in the README (with permission).

-Thanks for helping keep this F1 prediction project secure! 🏎️
+Thanks for helping keep this project secure!